Larry Beil: Biography

 From 1996 to 1998, he was an anchor on SportsCenter, the flagship program of ESPN.
-Beil, who graduated from the University of Hawaii, introduced a new catch phrase after showing a home run: "Aloha means goodbye."
+Beil, who graduated from the University of Hawaiʻi in 1982, introduced a new catch phrase after showing a home run: "Aloha means goodbye."
 He also appeared in a This is SportsCenter ad in which he was introduced by ring announcer Michael Buffer, as if he were about to compete in a boxing match.
 After leaving ESPN, Beil became the sports director at KGO-TV, the ABC O&O in San Francisco.
-He is also a sports columnist for Yahoo! and hosts a Yahoo! webcast with former Seattle Seahawk Joe Nash called SportStream.
+He is also a sports columnist for Yahoo and hosts a Yahoo webcast with former Seattle Seahawks player Joe Nash called SportStream.
 Prior to his work at ESPN, he was sports anchor and reporter at KTVU Channel 2 in Oakland and KGMB Channel 9 in Honolulu, Hawaii.
 Beil re-joined ESPN as a guest anchor for SportsCenter on August 3, 2016, June 20, 2017 and August 2, 2017.

 In 2019, he began hosting the weekly podcast With Authority alongside Casey Pratt.

+Personal life

+Beil married to Hawaiian Airlines flight attendant Sharla Olsen in 1991.
+The couple have two daughters.